ki-lang/ki/ROADMAP.md

 Feature todo list in order:

-- temporary borrow types that can be returned from functions
 - trait sub-types (same syntax as generics)
-- readonly types
-- borrow_each
 - compare errors
-- dont allow class_pa|array_item of strict type values, swap token
+- swap token
-- Calling functions using named arguments
+- calling functions using named arguments
 - package manager
 - testing features
 - do not allow globals in a fcall argument that borrows the value